techthoughts2/PoshGram/docs/Get-TelegramStickerPackInfo.md

 Questions on how to set up a bot, get a token, or get your channel ID?
 Answers on the PoshGram documentation: https://poshgram.readthedocs.io/en/latest/PoshGram-FAQ/

+Note:
-Some sticker authors use the same emoji for several of their stickers.
+    - Some sticker authors use the same emoji for several of their stickers.
+    - pwshEmojiExplorer is used to retrieve additional emoji information.

 ## RELATED LINKS